Martinsville Bridges Replacement project

 In late 2020, load limits were introduced on the bridge that prevented waste collection and bus services and affected access for emergency services, including Rural Fire Service vehicles.
 Emergency strengthening works were undertaken to restore access for most essential services.

-These strengthening works were temporary and do not provide sufficient capacity for heavy vehicles or meet Australian Standard specifications.
-The ageing bridge will be replaced with modern designs that meet current standards and allow for removal of the existing load limits.
+These strengthening works were temporary and did not provide sufficient capacity for heavy vehicles or meet Australian Standard specifications.
+The ageing bridge has now been replaced with modern designs that meet current standards and allow for removal of the existing load limits.

 The bridge provides critical access from Martinsville Rural Fire Service station to properties and fire trails to the north, prioritising its functionality.